cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

   ### 25/75 image and text component

-  At breakpoints below 601, side-by-side modules stack vertically in Z-order as shown below, and the mobile link style is used for the call to action link(s)
+  At breakpoints below 601, side-by-side modules stack vertically in Z-order as shown below, and the mobile link style is used for the call to action link(s).

   ![Below 600 px the 25/75 image and text components collapse with the image above the header and description text](/design-system/images/uploads/25-75-behavior-600.png "Breakpoint diagram for how 25/75 image and text component works at smaller screen sizes")